 - Don’t get disheartened or quick to judge someone if that person hasn’t warmed up to you as you hoped he would.
 Probably that person is also awkward and introvert like you are.
 Give yourself full marks for at least trying.

-Hopefully you found these tips useful and practical enough.
+If you are an introvert like me I really hope you found these tips useful and practical enough.
 Would love to know your thoughts and suggestions on this one!
-Do share.
+Do share any additional tips if any.